-A Joulescope measures current and voltage two million times per second.
+The Joulescope measures current and voltage two million times per second.
 It then multiplies current by voltage to compute power.
 Joulescope then integrates power over time to compute energy.
+It also integrates current to compute charge.
 Joulescope displays energy in both the Multimeter view and Oscilloscope view.
 This value starts accumulating when the software starts.
 Use Tools \rightarrow Clear Energy to reset it to zero at any time.

-The energy value provides a simple tool to observe changes, especially for software.
-You can baseline the performance of an operation by recording the measured energy value.
-You can then make changes, repeat the test, and observe the new energy value.
+The energy value and charge value provide a simple measurement to observe changes, especially for software.
+You can baseline the performance of an operation by recording the measured energy or charge value.
+You can then make changes, repeat the test, and observe the new energy or charge value.
 The oscilloscope view enables you to investigate in further detail.